wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-3.rst

 patches I don't review in timely manner, but seriously, you do **a lot** of work.

-The list of things is definitely not exhaustive, and I might be forgetting important contributions.
+This list of changes is definitely not exhaustive, and I might be forgetting important contributions.
 In a loose order:

 * Matti Picus made ``out`` parameter work for a lot of (but not all)